-- The Setting menu proves to be the most practical option to do it.
+- The Settings menu proves to be the most practical option to do it.

 - Your device's manufacturer Control Center can also support you to rotate the Windows 11 screen.

-Microsoft users wonder how to rotate the screen in Windows 11, and today’s guide will bring up three simple options you should definitely try.
+Microsoft users wonder how to rotate the screen in Windows 11, and today’s guide will bring up a few simple options you should definitely try.

 You’re allowed to perform this action in the same main modes: landscape, portrait, and flipped mode.
 We’ll explain each of them at the end of this article.
 Thus, make sure you read it completely.

 Before discovering how you can change the Windows 11 screen orientation, let’s take a look at some important advantages of doing it.